Oxymetaphoric/milestone_project_3/README.md

 #### - First Time User Testing

-1. As a first time user I want to encounter a landing page that succinclty and clearly explains the functionality of the site
+1. I want to encounter a landing page that succinctly and clearly explains the functionality of the site

-2. As a first time user I want to be able to browse review of games I am interested in
+2. I want to be able to browse review of games I am interested in

+first time users can browse the catalogue of games and view the reviews of any games without he need for sign-up, and are presented with the catalogue of games immedietely on page load.

 3. As a first time user I want to be able to sign up to the site in order to login and start posting reviews

+The signup page is clearly signposted in the navigation of the page

 4. As a first time user I want to be able navigate the site easily and intuitively

+The site is simple and intuitive to navigate.
+Navigation elements are obvious and accessible at all screen sizes.
+Pages are clearly labelled, and functionality is explained through the use of tooltips and big, chunky UI elements.

 #### - Returning User Testing

-1. As a returning visitor I want to be able to login quickly and easily
+1. I want to be able to login quickly and easily
-2. As a returning visitor I want to be able to intuitively find all my prior reviews
+2. I want to be able to intuitively find all my prior reviews
-3. As a returning visitor I want to be able to delete reviews I have previously written
+3. I want to be able to delete reviews I have previously written
-4. As a returning visitor I want to be able to view the profiles of others
+4. I want to be able to view the profiles of others
-5. As a returning visitor I want to be able to write new reviews
+5. I want to be able to write new reviews
-6. As a returning visitor I want to be able to edit games to the database if they are not currently there
+6. I want to be able to edit games to the database if they are not currently there

 ### HTML/CSS/JS/Python Validators